earthly/lib/rust/README.md

 VERSION 0.7
 ARG --global debian = bookworm

-# Importing via commit hash pinning because git tags can be changed
+# Importing UDC definition from default branch (in a real case, specify version or commit to guarantee immutability)
-IMPORT github.com/earthly/lib/rust:4cfebf74b5805ad943d325a94601e808afbf6e6f AS rust
+IMPORT github.com/earthly/lib/rust AS rust

 install:
     FROM rust:1.73.0-$debian